ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

     ### Workflow improvements

-    You can now preview a diagram of the configured workflows in the Admin Panel.
+    You can now preview a diagram of the configured workflows in the **Admin** panel.

     ![Diagram of a workflow configuration](2.5_workflow_diagram.png)